 - For first-time mothers, lightening often happens a few weeks before birth.
 For women who have had babies before, it may not happen until labor has begun.

 Bloody show.
 If you have bloody or brownish discharge from your vagina, it may mean your cervix has begun to dilate.
 The mucous plug that sealed your cervix for the last 9 months may be visible.
 This is a good sign.
 But active labor may still be days away.

-Your baby moves less: If you feel less movement, call your doctor or midwife, as sometimes decreased movement can mean that the baby is in trouble.
+Your baby moves less.
+If you feel less movement, call your health care provider, as sometimes decreased movement can mean that the baby is in trouble.

 Your water breaks.
 When the amniotic sac (bag of fluid around the baby) breaks, you will feel fluid leak from your vagina.
 It may come out in a trickle or a gush.

 - For most women, contractions come within 24 hours after the bag of water breaks.

-- Even if contractions don't begin, let your doctor or midwife know as soon as you think your water has broken.
+- Even if contractions do not begin, let your provider know as soon as you think your water has broken.

 Diarrhea.
 Some women have the urge to go to the bathroom often to empty their bowels.
 If this happens and your stools are looser than normal, you may be going into labor.